Sustainability | Environment | Risk ManagementTCFD/TNFD

 Board of Directors' Supervisory Responsibility

-TDK's Board of Directors receives quarterly reports on the execution of sustainability-related activities, including climate change and natural capital, through the monitoring of non-financial goals' progress.
+TDK's Board of Directors receives quarterly reports on the execution of environment-related activities through the monitoring of non-financial goals' progress.
 They deliberate and make decisions on basic policies, medium- to long-term strategies, annual plans, and key indicators and targets.

 Management's Executive Responsibility